mariamkhalifa/Khalifa_M_Python/README.md

-# Rock Papers Scissors in Python!
+# Rock Paper Scissors in Python!

 ### Pick your weapon and play against the computer - you'll only get a virtual sting if you lose!